stefanprodan/istio-hpa/README.md

 podinfo   Deployment/podinfo   44m/10    1         10        1
 ```

+### Autoscaling

-Now let's start the load test and trigger a scale up event.
+To test the HPA you can use the load tester to trigger a scale up event.

-Exec into the load tester pod and use `hey` to generate load for a couple of minutes:
+Exec into the tester pod and use `hey` to generate load for a couple of minutes:

 ```bash
 kubectl -n test exec -it ${loadtester} -- sh